khulnasoft-lab/design.khulnasoft.com/contents/components/infinite-scroll.md

 ### Behavior

-- Infinite scroll is triggered once the user has reached the 20th item of a list and there are more items to load.
+- The Load more button is triggered once the user has reached the 20th item of a list and there are more items to load.
-- A [loading spinner](/components/spinner) appears at the bottom of the list for the duration of the load time.
+- A [button](/components/button) appears at the bottom of the list.
 - When a user returns to a list from a list entry using the back button in the browser, they should be returned to the same place in the list where they left off.

 ### Content

 #### List count

-Always display a counter that details how many items have already loaded and how many items remain.
-This gives the user an indication of where they are relative to the list.
+Optionally display the number of items that will load when selecting the Load more button.
+This gives the user an indication of the number of items that will load.

 ### Accessibility